 Beyond that, this technique can be of great use in developmental biology.
 Elongated embryos can be easily oriented, observed or further treated in a defined orientation.
 Probably our assay would not impose polarity of embryos, but the high filling percentage would allow to extract the desired read-out in a reliable manner.
-Altogether ‘eggcups’ could be a good device for high content screenings.
+Altogether ‘eggcups’ could be a good device for high-content screenings.

 Other culture assays have been proposed.
 These methods range from multiple cells in 2D dimensions in multiwell plates, to single cells deposited in micropatterned adhesive motifs with identical shape.
 However, none of them is appropriate to overcome the limitations detailed above on the observation of cellular organelles and dynamical processes 1.

-Future improvements to our system will allow the applicability of ‘eggcups’ to industrial-oriented purposes.
-As an example, drug screening applications in pharmaceutical companies require the use of multiwell plates 14,27; implementing ‘eggcups’ into such platforms will potentially improve the reliability of tests and results.
-As such, high-content-screening assays will be performed using the commonly used automatised processes of pharmaceutical companies (and academic research laboratories) using robots.
+Future improvements to our system will allow the applicability of ‘eggcups’ to industry-oriented purposes.
+As an example, drug screening applications in pharmaceutical companies require the use of multiwell plates 14,28; implementing ‘eggcups’ into such platforms will potentially improve the reliability of tests and results.
+As such, high-content-screening assays will be performed using the commonly used automatized processes of pharmaceutical companies (and academic research laboratories) using robots.
 This will ensure repeatability and reliability with low variability.
 Some commercial products based on 3D-cell cultured assays have already appeared in the market highlighting the importance of this kind of assays.
-Finally, these devices open new perspectives for personalized medicine: cells from patient could be placed in ‘eggcups’, and treatment cocktails could be tested in a physiological environment; the biomarker read-out will allow to anticipate an optimal treatment to be given to the patient 28.
+Finally, these devices open new perspectives for personalized medicine: cells from patients could be placed in ‘eggcups’, and treatment cocktails could be tested in a physiological environment; the biomarker read-out will allow to anticipate an optimal treatment to be given to the patient 29.
 Altogether the physical shape of the cells and embryos are guiding the architecture of the cavities, and we hope that the device and this method will be widely spread in the future.

 DISCLOSURES: